Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Light-clients-and-unstoppable-apps/Light-clients-and-unstoppable-apps-slides.md

 - new JSON-RPC protocol: https://github.com/paritytech/json-rpc-interface-spec/
 - As showcased in Decoded 2023 by Daan van der Plas: "Smoldot in Mobile Apps" (https://www.youtube.com/watch?v=Z7FiFHgotzE&feature=share)

-We'll be using substrate connect's TS/JS code as pseudo-coode for our examples
+We'll be using substrate connect's TS/JS code as pseudo-code for our examples

 ---